 In line with the requirement of the Companies (Amendment) Act 2017 effective from 31July 2018 the extract of annual return is no longer required to be part of the Board'sReport.
-However for the compliance of conditions of Section 92 and Section 134 copy ofthe Annual Return shall be placed on your company's websitehttps://india-pharma.gsk.com/en-in/investors/ shareholder-information/Annual Return.
+However a copy of the Annual Return shall be placed on the Company's website(https://india-pharma.gsk.com/en-in/investors/ shareholder-information/annual-return/ ofremuneration). for

-The Board of Directors affirms that your company has complied with the applicableSecretarial Standards issued by the Institute of Companies Secretaries of India (SS1 andSS2) respectively relating to Meetings of the Board and its Committees which havemandatory application.
+The Board of Directors affirms that the Company has complied with the applicableSecretarial Standards issued by the Institute of Companies Secretaries of India (SS1 andSS2) respectively relating to Meetings of the Board and its Committees which havemandatory application.

-The Directors express their appreciation for the contribution made by the employees tothe significant improvement in the operations of your company and for the support receivedfrom all other stakeholders including shareholders doctors medical professionalscustomers suppliers business partners and the government.
+The Directors express their appreciation for the contribution made by the employees forremarkable agility and resilience throughout the year in unprecedented circumstancesincluding significant improvement in the operations of the Company and also for thesupport received from all other stakeholders including Shareholders doctors medicalprofessionals customers suppliers business partners and the government.